 Relations with suppliers is managed using a supplier registration system which supports a robust and transparent procurement process and ensures strict compliance with the prevention of slavery and human trafficking.
-As a consequence, the system allows the Group to make informed decisions which align with its values when awarding contracts.
-When considering suppliers, the board advocates prompt payment practices which are reviewed regularly by the internal audit function and the implementation of procedures to reduce the risk of modern slavery in supply chains - as set out in the Northern Powergrid Group's annual Modern Slavery Act statement which is reviewed and approved by the board each year.
+As a consequence, the system allows the Company to make informed decisions which align with its values when awarding contracts.
+When considering suppliers, the board advocates prompt payment practices which are reviewed regularly by the internal audit function and the implementation of procedures to reduce the risk of modern slavery in supply chains - as set out in the Northern Powergrid Group's annual Modern Slavery Act statement.